 DVIP is committed to stopping violence before it begins.
 The goal is to reduce the number of injuries and deaths caused by violence and injuries, and promote community resilience.

-- Child and Youth Violence Prevention Unit
+- Child and Youth Violence Prevention Services

 - Injury Prevention and Control Program